Trailer Build - Experimental Project Progress - The Mechanic

 Completing the Design

 3D CAD Utility Trailer Design ExperimentAll our trailer designs are done with full 3D CAD (a sort of virtual reality).
-Usually we do only Pro/Engineer, but this trailer build is an experiment on many levels, so this time it’s SolidWorks too.
+Usually we do Pro/Engineer, but this trailer build is an experiment on many levels, so this time we also integrated some SolidWorks too.
 We have found SolidWorks does very well with simple things like weld structures, squares, rounds and the like, even if the software sucks for complex geometry.

 For the sake of a new learning experience, this new trailer design is a mix of both Pro/E and SolidWorks.
-It’s an experiment on the interpretability of working with the two together.
+It is an experiment on the interpretability of working with the two together.
 The new suspension concepts are from Pro/Engineer and the frame weldments are from SolidWorks.
-(Summary: After doing it, I don’t recommend the mix and match.
-These two CAD packages don’t play well with each other.)

 Materials For The Trailer Build